codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 [![Annotated Map](/images/Princeton-University-Map-CoDaS-HEP-2024.png)](/images/Princeton-University-Map-CoDaS-HEP-2024.png)

-### Accommodation - Whitman College on the Princeton campus
+### Accommodation - Butler College or Bloomberg Hall on the Princeton campus

 Participants will reside in dorm rooms provided in [Butler College](https://butlercollege.princeton.edu) on the Princeton campus or in [Bloomberg Hall](https://hres.princeton.edu/undergraduate-housing/explore/bloomberg-hall).
 They are a 10 minute walk from the [Princeton (Dinky) train station](https://www.njtransit.com/dinky) and a 5 minute walk from Jadwin Hall, where the school lectures will take place.